2020PB/police-brutality/reports/Kentucky.md

 Jonah Albert was peacefully protesting at Cedar and South 6th streets around 8:25pm on May 30th.
 He was a block away from police, with his back to them walking away when they shot him in the back of the head causing him to fall to the ground bleeding.
 He is suing LMPD for unlawful battery, excessive force, and violation of Civil Rights.

-tags: rubber-bullets, projectiles, shoot, protestor
+tags: rubber-bullet, projectile, shoot, protestor

 id: ky-louisville-8